 2. AI-powered threat defense

-AI continues to redefine cybersecurity in 2025, with advancements in predictive analytics, automated incident response and machine learning models designed to counter adversarial AI.
+AI will continue to redefine cybersecurity in 2025, with advancements in predictive analytics, automated incident response and machine learning models designed to counter adversarial AI.
 However, these tools are double-edged: while AI enhances defense capabilities, threat actors also exploit it to automate attacks.
-Deepfake technology, for example, poses a significant risk, demanding enhanced employee training and advanced AI tools to counteract these threats effectively
+Deepfake technology, for example, poses a significant risk, demanding enhanced employee training and advanced AI tools to counteract these threats effectively.

 MSP action plan: